AccelerationConsortium/ac-training-lab/docs/index.md

 ```

 The [Acceleration Consortium](https://github.com/AccelerationConsortium) (AC)
-Training Lab is meant to be a remotely accessible facility that will house a
+Training Lab is a remotely accessible facility that houses a
 diverse set of physical hardware for self-driving laboratories (SDLs) including
 liquid handlers, solid dispensers, Cartesian-axis systems, mobile robotic arms,
 and synthesis and characterization modules.
 Where possible, both educational and
-research-grade hardware will be included.
-The AC Training Lab will be used to
+research-grade hardware are included.
+The AC Training Lab is used to
-develop and test SDLs, and to provide a platform for training students and
+develop and test SDLs and to provide a platform for training students and
 researchers in the use of SDLs.
-This repository also acts as an example of
+The [AC Training Lab GitHub repository](https://github.com/AccelerationConsortium/ac-training-lab) also acts as an example of
 setting up an autonomous laboratory.

 <a class="github-button" href="https://github.com/AccelerationConsortium/ac-training-lab"